shubham-singh-30/React-DragAndDrop/README.md

 ## Packages Used
     axios for fetching Api
-    react-dnd for drag and drop S
+    react-dnd for drag and drop
     material ui for styling